Snaacky/chiya/README.md

 ## Where do I get a Reddit Client ID and Secret?

-* You need to make register your bot appliation on reddit, you can do that [HERE](https://www.reddit.com/prefs/apps/)
+* You need to make register your bot application on Reddit, you can do that [HERE](https://www.reddit.com/prefs/apps/)